The Financial Planning Association® (FPA®), Ameriprise Financial and CFP Board are pleased to host the Financial Planning Challenge.

-All participating students must be enrolled in an undergraduate degree program registered with CFP Board as of the Phase 1 Written Case submission deadline, May 15.
+All participating students must be enrolled in an undergraduate degree program registered with CFP Board as of May 1.

 Students considered graduate students by their school may not participate.

-Each team must be represented by an Academic Advisor.
+Each team must be represented by an Academic Advisor throughout the competition.